-Since Q2 2022, Türkiye has been determined a hyperinflationary economy under IAS 29 (Financial Reporting in Hyperinflationary Economies) with the previous three-year accumulated inflation exceeding 100 per cent.
+Türkiye has been determined a hyperinflationary economy under IAS 29 (Financial Reporting in Hyperinflationary Economies) with the previous three-year accumulated inflation exceeding 100 per cent.
 IAS 29 requires non-monetary assets and liabilities of DenizBank A.S. ('DenizBank'), the Group's subsidiary in Türkiye, to be restated to reflect their current prices using the Consumer Pricing Index (CPI) in the local currency of DenizBank before translation to the Group's functional currency.

-As at 31 December 2023, the three-year cumulative inflation rate has been 268% based on the Turkish CPI.
-The consumer price index at the beginning of the reporting period was 1,128 and closed at 1,859 resulting in an increase of 65%.
+As at 31 December 2024, the three-year cumulative inflation rate has been 291% (2023: 268%) based on the Turkish CPI.
+The consumer price index at the beginning of the reporting period was 1,859 and closed at 2,685 resulting in an increase of 44% (2023:

-- The Group has recognised in the Group consolidated other comprehensive income (OCI) an amount of AED 0.6 billion which represents the impact of indexing of non-monetary items from the date these were acquired by applying fluctuation in the CPI from the date of acquisition to 31 December 2021 to the extent determined to be recoverable. - Net non-monetary position (excluding equity) have been indexed by applying the difference in CPI from 31 December 2022 to 31 December 2023 resulting in a gain of AED 2.3 billion in the Group consolidated statement of income to the extent determined to be - · Monetary assets and liabilities are already reported at the current measuring unit and are not adjusted for inflation.
-However, the CPI index is applied to measure the loss of purchasing power and for the net monetary position, a hyperinflation adjustment is made in the statement of income, amounting to AED 5.6 billion with an equal corresponding credit to OCI. - Group consolidated statement of income is indexed using the respective period index movement for the period.
-For the year ended 31 December 2023, the indexation impact on the Group consolidated statement of income is as follows:
+- Net non-monetary position (excluding equity) has been indexed by applying the difference in CPI from 31 December 2023 to 31 December 2024 resulting in a gain of AED 1.6 billion (2023: AED 2.3 billion) in the Group consolidated statement of income to the extent determined to be recoverable. - · Monetary assets and liabilities are already reported at the current measuring unit and are not adjusted for inflation.
+However, the CPI index is applied to measure the loss of purchasing power and for the net monetary position, a hyperinflation adjustment is made in Group Consolidated statement of income, amounting to AED 5.0 billion (2023: AED 5.6 billion) with an equal corresponding credit to OCI. - · Group consolidated statement of income is indexed using the respective period index movement for the year.
+For the year ended 31 December 2024, the indexation impact on the Group consolidated statement of income is as follows:

-31 December 2023 Hyperintiation impact AED billion

-Total operating income 1.8

-General administrative expenses (0.7)

-Net impairment loss on financial assets (0.1)
+2024 31December 2023 In AED Billion Hyperinflation Impact Hyperinflation Impact Total operating income 0.43 1.80 General and administrative expenses (0.58) (0.69) Net impairment loss on financial assets (0.09) (0.06) Taxation charge (0.04) (0.14)

-Taxation charge (0.1)

-During year ended 31 December 2023, the loss due to hyperinflation accounting for DenizBank was AED 4.2 billion and is recognised in the Group consolidated statement of income as hyperinflation adjustment on net monetary position.
-Overall, the hyperinflation adjustment results in a credit of AED 0.7 billion in OCI.
+During the year ended 31 December 2024, the loss due to hyperinflation accounting for DenizBank was AED 3.1 billion (2023: AED 4.2 billion) and is recognised in the Group consolidated statement of income as hyperinflation adjustment on net monetary position.
+Overall, the hyperinflation adjustment results in a credit of AED 1.8 billion (2023: AED 0.7 billion) in OCI after netting off loss on net monetary position recognised in the Group consolidated statement of income.